rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 Put in the information used for your test devices.
 Enter the IP for the Ubuntu workstation to start.
 In the example that is 192.168.1.122.
 Add the "LABone" community string in the "Community" field.

 Click the "Add Device" button.
-Assuming everything is correct when adding the device, your device will add successfully.
+Assuming everything is correct, this process will complete successfully.

 If you run into a "failure to add" error, review the SNMP setup for the workstation or the firewall if it exists.
 Repeat the "Add Device" process for your CentOS server.